-Subject to Stockholder approval, the Board of Directors has approved an amendment to Article V(a) of the 1999 Stock Option Plan (the "Stock Option Plan") to (a) increase the number of shares of common stock authorized to be issued under the Stock Option Plan from 3,400,000 shares to 6,000,000 and (b) solely for the purpose of Section 162(m) of the Internal Revenue Code, setting the limit for the number of awards granted to one individual from 250,000 during a calendar year to 500,000.
-A complete copy of the proposed amendment is attached as Exhibit A and a full copy of the Amended and Restated 1999 Stock Option Plan is attached as Exhibit B. The statements made in this Proxy Statement regarding the amendment to the Company's Stock Option Plan should be read in conjunction with and are qualified in their entirety by reference to Exhibits A and B.
+Subject to Stockholder approval, the Board of Directors has approved an amendment to Article V(a) of the 1999 Stock Option Plan (the "Stock Option Plan") to (a) increase the number of shares of common stock authorized to be issued under the Stock Option Plan from 6,000,000 shares to 8,750,000 and (b) an amendment to Article X to prohibit the repricing, replacing or regranting of stock options granted under the Plan unless approved by a vote of the shareholders.
+A complete copy of the proposed amendment is attached as Exhibit A and a full copy of the current Amended and Restated 1999 Stock Option Plan is attached as Exhibit B. The statements made in this Proxy Statement regarding the amendment to the Company's Stock Option Plan should be read in conjunction with and are qualified in their entirety by reference to Exhibits A and B.